7 Best Backpacking Axes + Buying Guide

 Consider your needs carefully – are you going to be walking a lot and doing light work, such as chopping off small dead tree branches, splitting pieces of wood for kindling and firewood, and so on, or do you think you might do heavier work such as trail or campsite clearing?
 If it’s the first, you’ll want something light.
 If it’s the second, a longer and heftier axe that can be used with two hands would be more appropriate for you.

-And if you have any comments or experience that you’d like to share with others, leave a comment below!
+And if you have any comments or experience you’d like to share with others, leave a comment below!
 Thanks for reading, and good luck choosing the best backpacking and bushcrafting axe for your needs!

 Sources: